Vedaantp/SatelliteImageSegmentation/README.md

     `pip install -r requirements.txt`
 ### Step 2:
 PUT INFO FOR LOGGING INTO WANDB
 Can use Wandb for experiment tracking, visualization, and collaboration in this project.
+Follow this page for [logging in](https://wandb.auth0.com/login?state=hKFo2SB4VS1WN2dXa0k4OHhTYndvelBiOGRMckRUWl9feGJ5VaFupWxvZ2luo3RpZNkgYTVDY0lUcXBPSVJsUVNSOXhWOTFMenpsRnZTcFBWUEajY2lk2SBWU001N1VDd1Q5d2JHU3hLdEVER1FISUtBQkhwcHpJdw&client=VSM57UCwT9wbGSxKtEDGQHIKABHppzIw&protocol=oauth2&nonce=TmpIZ2NwflJqWVFCT0VvMA%3D%3D&redirect_uri=https%3A%2F%2Fapi.wandb.ai%2Foidc%2Fcallback&response_mode=form_post&response_type=id_token&scope=openid%20profile%20email).
 1. run `wandb login`
 2. Input W&B API key into the prompt.
 If you don't have an account, you'll need to sign up first on their website.
 Once you've logged in and authenticated your account, you can start using
 3. Input your project name associated with your account in train.py with the line wandb.init(project="PROJECT_NAME"), replacing PROJECT_NAME with the name of your project.